 In the breadcrumbs line, click the user name to open the user details, and go to the History tab.
-In the change history view, locate the state before the VPN-related group membership change, and click the corresponding Restore object to this state link.
+In the change history view on the Backups tab, locate the state before the VPN-related group membership change, and click the corresponding Restore from backup link.